-ESRM 210 Introductory Soils (5) NW Zabowski
+ESRM 210 Introductory Soils (5) NSc

 Physical, chemical, and biological properties that affect distribution and use patterns of this important ecosystem component.
 Includes soil morphology and genesis, plant nutrition and nutrient cycling, soil water, microbiology, and application of soil properties to environmental concerns.
 One Saturday field trip.
-Offered: A.
+Offered: ASp.

 Introduces environmental and natural resource economics.
 Discusses fundamental economic concepts, including markets and private property.
 Includes basic tools used in the economic assessment of environmental problems and applies these methods to key environmental issues.
-Offered: jointly with ECON 235/ENVIR 235; Sp.
+Offered: jointly with ECON 235/ENVIR 235; SpS.

 Applications of GIS technology to forest science and management.
 Fundamentals of GIS systems: data sources, preprocessing, map analysis, output; remote sensing as a source of GIS data, image analysis, and classification.
 Emphasis on GIS as a source of management and technical information requests.
 Offered: AWSpS.